matloff/dsld/README.md

 Here *W* indicates wage income, *A* is age and *M* denotes an indicator variable, with M = 1 for men and M = 0 for women.

-Thus, we can speak of $\beta_2$ as *the* gender wage gap, at any age.
+We can speak of $\beta_2$ as *the* gender wage gap, at any age.
 According to the model, younger men earn an estimated $13,000 more than younger women, with the *same-sized* gap between older men and older women.
+Furthermore, itt may be, for instance, that the gender gap is small at younger ages but much larger for older people.
+Thus, we can account for an interaction by fitting two linear models, one for men and one for women.
+The gender pay gap is estimated to be -13156.88 at age 36, and -13039.27 at age 43, differing by only about $100.
+The estimated gap between ages
+36 and 53, not shown, is larger, close to $300, but it seems there is not much interaction here.

 Note that we chose only one [C] variable here, age.
-We might also choose "occupation", or any other combination depending on the dataset.
+We might also choose "occupation", or any other combination depending on the application and dataset.
-The package provides a function **dsldCHunting()** to aid with this need.
+The package provides a function **dsldCHunting()** for this purpose.

 ## Part Two: Discovering/Mitigating Bias in Machine Learning